 - While skiing along Alaska’s Arctic Coast, I used GPS to calculate the distance to landmarks ahead, like the shoreline.

-It’s worth noting that my navigation skills took a leap forward when I began guiding.
-“Those that know, do.
+When I began guiding learning-intensive backpacking trips, my skills took a giant leap forward.
+As Aristotle said, “Those that know, do.
 Those that understand, teach.”

 So far in this tutorial on backcountry navigation, I’ve written about: